Equim-chan/mjai-reviewer/README.md

     -e, --akochan-exe <EXE>         Specify the executable file of akochan.
 Default value "akochan/system.exe" -i, --in-file <FILE>            Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin
-        --mjai-out <FILE>           Save the transformed mjai format log to FILE.
+    -k, --kyokus <ARRAY>            Specify kyokus to review.
+If ARRAY is empty, review all kyokus.Format: "E1,E4,S3.1" --mjai-out <FILE>           Save the transformed mjai format log to FILE.
 If FILE is "-", write to stdout --out-dir <DIR>             Specify a directory to save the output for mjai logs.
 If DIR is empty, defaults to "."